beginning of content

 When should I see my doctor?

 If you think your child has tonsillitis for the first time, take them to their doctor.
-If your child has had tonsillitis before and they usually improve with care at home, you don't always need to see their doctor.
+If your child has had tonsillitis before and they usually improve with care at home, you don't always need to see a doctor.

 How is tonsillitis diagnosed?